tidymodels/tidymodels.org/learn/develop/models/index.html.md

 :::

-If this were in the dials package, we could use:
+If this were in the same package as the other specifications for the parsnip engine, we could use:

 ::: {.cell layout-align="center"}